A self-supervised neural-analytic method to predict the evolution of COVID-19 in Romania: Introduction

 Among the first measures taken by the authorities in Romania was to impose a very strict social distancing plan.
-This restriction has a major impact on the basic reproduction number of the SEIR model, usually reducing it by a percentage that lies between 40\% and 80\% (\cite{socialDistancing}, \cite{Read2020.01.23.20018549}).
-As the social distancing norms were alleviated on May 15, 2020, we consider two simulated scenarios, so we could analyse and compare the impact of the heavy vs. moderate isolation restrictions.
+This restriction has a major impact on the basic reproduction number of the SEIR model, generally reducing it by a percentage between 40\% and 80\% (\cite{socialDistancing}, \cite{Read2020.01.23.20018549}).
+As social distancing norms were alleviated on 15 May 2020, we considered two simulated scenarios, so we could analyze and compare the impact of the heavy vs. moderate isolation restrictions.
 We now know, based on \cite{when-to-lift}, that there are Gaussian simulations that could help us make a more educated guess for a date when to lift the lockdown completely.
-Considering the fact that Romania is among the most religious out of the 34 countries in Europe, ranked 1st in Europe by the combined index (\cite{PewResearch} and \cite{PewResearch2}), we are also aware of the possibility of Easter (April 19.
-2020), when people tend to gather in larger groups, to influence the dynamics of COVID-19.

-The Romanian authorities have not presented yet any official analysis or predictions for the evolution of the pandemic.
-However, Romania urgently needs a rigorous data-driven approach, based on actual cases and statistics, with thorough computational models, for dealing with such pandemics.
-Note that using and learning from data collected from a specific country is important, as it is well-known that a model that best applies to one part of the world might not be optimal for another.
-From this perspective, our work brings a genuine value, being the first to propose a successful computational approach for estimating the evolution of COVID-19 in Romania.

 The two main contributions that we make in this paper are: